 U.S. source income (U.S. scholarships, awards, waivers etc.) that is subject to

-tax, Alamo Colleges is exempt from issuing a Form 1098-T to you.
+tax, the Alamo Colleges District is exempt from issuing a Form 1098-T to you.

-Alamo Colleges requires a Taxpayer Identification Number to furnish a Form
+The Alamo Colleges District requires a Taxpayer Identification Number to furnish a Form

 1098-T statement to you.
 You were not issued a Form 1098-T because a valid

-Taxpayer Identification Number was not on file with Alamo Colleges.
+Taxpayer Identification Number was not on file with the Alamo Colleges District.